Is It Too Late To Stop Drinking – Spotting The Signs

 Too late to stop drinking?

-I received an email the other day from a lady who had been drinking dangerous amounts of alcohol for decades.
+I received an email the other day from a lady asking if it is too late to stop drinking?
+She had been drinking dangerous amounts of alcohol for decades.

 She was completely broken by the drug; it had made her beyond miserable.